Learn through videos, games, quizzes, and more with these amazing, mostly free online resources for curious kids.

 Learn about multiplication tables, grammar, science, American history, computers, economics, environmentalism and more with short music videos created from 1973-2009.
 Clever lyrics, catching tunes and amusing animations introduce concepts from conjunctions to women’s suffrage to the electoral college .More Info

-These popular science lessons offer a free curated starter set of lessons for grades K-5.
-A mystery like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ is solved with images, videos and opportunities for discussion.
-End with simple hands-on activities designed with supplies…More Info
+Science mysteries like ‘What is the most dangerous animal in the world?’ and the topical ‘How does hand sanitizer kill germs?’ are explored with images, entertaining videos and opportunities for discussion.
+Ends with simple hands-on activities designed with easy-to-find supplies.More Info

 Learn about the “Ologies” – anthropology, astronomy, microbiology etc. through animated and live videos, games, stories, and suggestions for hands-on activities on this award-winning website/app from the American Museum of Natural History.
 Other online features include virtual museum tours, video trips through the universe, science quizzes and more.